phpearth/docs/faq/intro/01-what-is-php.md

 Use Google for most obvious issues you will find or ask on forums.

+## Where to go next?

+Another important part of being developer is also to constantly learn and be updated about new things either from PHP or development and programming in general.
+Here are some recommended resources to stay updated about PHP and learn more:

+* [PHP on Reddit](https://www.reddit.com/r/PHP) - The latest news in the PHP world.
+* [PHP Weekly](http://phpweekly.com) - Free curated once-a-week newsletter,
+  featuring great PHP articles, news and blog posts.
+* [SitePoint PHP](http://www.sitepoint.com/php/) - PHP tutorials and articles.

 ## See also

 Recommended, quality and modern guides, videos and tutorials for starting with PHP: